 #GotPell

-The House passed a bill that slashes $350B in #highered programs to fund tax cuts for billionaires.
-This legislation would have historic and negative impacts on college access if passed.
+Last month, the House passed a bill that slashes $380B in #highered programs to fund tax cuts for billionaires.
+This legislation would have historic + negative impacts on college access if passed.

 #GotPell: https://bit.ly/3S9eMoK